GM-Script-Writer-62850/Ubuntu-Mainline-Kernel-Updater/README.md

 To install drag and drop the install file into a terminal window and press enter<br>
-if that does not work type "bash " then drop repeat the above step Quick install terminal commands:<br>
+if that does not work type "bash " then drop repeat the above step<br>
+Quick install terminal commands:<br>
 <pre><code>cd /tmp
 git clone git://github.com/GM-Script-Writer-62850/Ubuntu-Mainline-Kernel-Updater